ahmedhagi/EECS2311_TalkBox/README.md

 User interface for Talkbox upon clicking the start option on the configurator.

+** vM Release 1.0 **

+Please see the vM folder for the TalkBox application.
+Enjoy!

 >**More information :** Check out the [User Manual][1]

 [1]: https://github.com/persaud29/EECS2311_TalkBox/blob/master/Documentation/Group3_TalkBox_UserManual_Documentation.pdf